 Their avatar builder featured a “Sims” like interface from the year 2000, isolating specific features you can customize.
 2 body types, 5 face structures, 8 skin colors, 32 eye types, 6 lips, 10 noses, 32 hair styles, 4 eyebrow thicknesses, 32 outfits, and 5 eyewear options.
 They marketed a "near infinite" amount of combinations, but there are precisely 3,440,640,000 ways to express yourself.
-These numbers aren’t accidental.
-They’re data driven.
+These permutations aren’t accidental– they’re data driven.
 There is room for a unique avatar per Facebook user on Earth (2.7 billion with room for growth).

 "Looking good, Duke!"

-The UX-Gods decided that pre-programmed compliments from a cloud-based LARP machine with no real eyes would boost self esteem and facilitate self expression.
+The UX-Gods decided that pre-programmed compliments from a cloud-based LARP machine with no eyes would boost self esteem.
 Nice.

 I turned my wrist and looked down at my virtual watch.
 30 minutes to kill before the conference.
 I was in no rush.
-I had time to relax.
-Time to learn and live to be the Fonz.
-I looked around and noticed five pieces of vividly colored artwork hanging around the stranger’s apartment.
+Embodying the body of the Fonz, I looked around and noticed five pieces of vividly colored artwork hanging around the apartment.
 Each piece featured a golden frame, but also vertical scratch marks, as if there was a cat trapped in the room who’s faulty code led it to mistake these masterpieces for windows.

 The artwork was abstract and hard to decipher.
-It was very out of brand with Facebook's family friendly tone.
-It was demented.
-It was twisted.
-But like any good art, the pictures swirled to life with intentions when you stare at them long enough.
+It was very off-brand from Facebook's family friendly tone.
+It was demented and twisted, almost Podesta-like.
+The pictures swirled to life with intentions when you stare at them long enough.

 - A bearded man with a glass of wine gives a bi-pedal shark a tour of a turtle aquarium.